 The barrier islands shelter more than 250 species of raptors, songbirds, and shorebirds, which find food in the adjacent bays and salt marshes.

-For over four decades, VCR's migratory bird program has managed and protected coastal habitats for the bird species that depend on them for survival.
+For five decades, VCR's migratory bird program has managed and protected coastal habitats for the bird species that depend on them for survival.